Entanglement thresholds for random induced states: Notation, background and the statement of the main theorem

-The Gaussian mean width of $K$ is an intrinsic parameter and does not depend on the ambient dimension: if $K$ lives in a subspace $E \subset \R^m$, the formula \eqref{defn-mean-width} gives the same value whether $G$ is a standard Gaussian vector in $\R^m$, or a standard Gaussian vector in $E$.
+Note that we may extend the definition of the {\em Gaussian mean width} to all bounded sets $K \subset \R^m$ through the formula The Gaussian mean width of $K$ is an intrinsic parameter and does not depend on the ambient dimension: if $K$ lives in a subspace $E \subset \R^m$, the formula \eqref{defn-mean-width} gives the same value whether $G$ is a standard Gaussian vector in $\R^m$, or a standard Gaussian vector in $E$.